lKattt/Cart-263/Data-viz-project/README.md

 Goals:

 Using csv file for Top spotify songs from 2010 - 2019
-- Different years throughout time (timeout function?)
+- Different years throughout time (timeout function?) | didn't end up happening
 - colours and shape denote different genres that were on the list
-- moves to the average bpm of the songs from that year
+- moves to the average bpm of the songs from that year?

 What I'm working on:
 - making it look interesting | more like the bits in the background in that one scene in ratatouille